 Alpha Waves (Continuum in North America) is perhaps the first 3D Platform Game (if one doesn't count I, Robot), predating Super Mario 64 by 6 years.
 Designed by Christophe de Dinechin and published by Infogrames in 1990.
-The game was released for Atari ST, Amiga, and DOS.
-The player controls a small object called a mover that bounces on trampolines and travels through cube shaped rooms connected by little doors.
+The game was released for the Atari ST, Amiga, and DOS.
+The player controls a small object called a "Mover" that bounces on trampolines and travels through cube shaped rooms connected by little doors.
 There are two game modes: Emotion, a single-player only mode with no time limit, and Action, a timed game for up to two players.Not to be confused with Alpha Bounce, even though Alpha Waves does have a lot of bouncing.

 This Game contains examples of:

 - Bottomless Pits: Not in the true "end the game instantly" type, but if you happen to lose your footing in a room that has no tile to bounce you back up to the platforms and no door on the floor, you're stuck and will be forced to either reload a state via Memory Recall or wait out the timer, forcing a Game Over.

 - Casual Video Game: Emotion is somewhat this.
 The only difference between it and "Action" node is that you cannot go through doors that would otherwise take you into a different area, and there is no way of accessing the map.

 - Fake Difficulty: While the game seems easy on paper, the controls make the game challenging thanks to how quickly and precise your craft's movements are.
 When you hold Space to accelerate, your craft instantly moves forward at max speed without any momentum buildup.
 Likewise, when you release the Space bar your craft instantly comes to a halt.